reframejs/reframe/docs/introduction.md

 [Introduction](/../../)

-Reframe is a library to render React pages on the server, and/or in the browser, and/or statically.
+Reframe is a library to render React components on the server, and/or in the browser, and/or statically.
- Easily create static and/or universal React apps.
+With Reframe you can easily create static and/or universal React apps.

 Reframe allows you to define pages like this;